SAP-samples/btp-end-to-end-scenario-use-cases/build-code/README.md

 # Business Scenario

 In this hands-on exercise, you will build an application called Incident Management using SAP Build Code.
-The business scenario of the Incident Management applciation is the following:
+The business scenario of the Incident Management application is the following:

 ACME is a popular Electronics company.
 ACME hires call center support representatives to process and manage customer incidents.
 A call center support representative (Processor) receives a phone call from an existing customer and creates a new incident on behalf of the customer.
 The newly created incident is based on a customer complaint received during the phone call.
 The call center support representative also adds the conversation with the customer to the incident for future reference.